ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/palette_polarnight.md

 ---
+noindex: true
-Title: "PolarNight - ScottPlot 4.1 Cookbook"
+title: "PolarNight - ScottPlot 4.1 Cookbook"
 Description: "PolarNight is a 4-color palette sourced from Nord.
 This palette is optimized for a dark background."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71